HowTo: ESPEasy – Connect VL53L0X / VL53L1X distance sensor to the ESP8266 / ESP32 and read its data

 Collect required parts

-Print the required 3D parts
+Print the 3D parts you need

-Download all required STL files:
+Download all the required STL files:

-Cut threads in the housing
+Cut threads into the housing

-… thing should look something like this.
+... look something like this.

 Now you can screw the cable gland into the freshly cut thread.